eideeivindsen/react-beginner-course-day-1/04-handlingevents/README.md

 #### 💎 Combine A1 and A2 by using a single state Object

 Use A1 and A2 and combine both their states into a javaScript-Object.
 The main component should include the behaviour from A1 and A2; incrementing and decrementing a count, and a `<div>` that changes color when hovering over it.
-This exercise focus on becoming comfortable with the usage and handling javascript objects.
+This exercise focus on becoming comfortable with the usage and handling of javascript objects.

 <details><summary>🔑 Solution</summary>